Dollar gains on U.S. election caution, surging COVID-19 cases

 Friday’s economic data, meanwhile, which showed U.S. consumer spending exceeding forecasts, had little impact on the currency market.

-In afternoon trading, the dollar index rose 0.2% to 94.035.
+In afternoon trading, the dollar index rose 0.2% to 94.035 =USD.
 On the week, the index was up 1.4%, its best weekly performance in more than a month.

 “This could well be election jitters although we have had the election on our calendar for a long time,” said Greg Anderson, global head of foreign exchange strategy at BMO Capital Markets in New York.